-I am an ambassador for The Global Presence, an organization which focuses on Life Skills education worldwide, and a board member of Parenting 2.0 as Director of Documentaries & Film Festivals.
+I am an ambassador for The Global Presence, the educational wing of Parenting 2.0, an organization that focuses on Life Skills education worldwide.

 if you have died, all the leaves will fall in my breast,